Regarding the Membership

 Different Levels of play

 We usually divide our practice sessions into different levels of play to ensure players get the most out of practicing.
-We arrange separate common practices for beginners, "low intermediate" and intermediate players.
+We arrange separate common practices for beginners, Intermediate and advanced players.

-In addition to distinguishing between these three common levels, we also define an "advanced" level.
+In addition to distinguishing between these three common levels, we also define a "competitive" level of play.
 If you are looking to play competitive tennis, and want a relatively high level of play, our team play offer might be worth considering.
 To be eligible to play on a team you have to sign a contract, and you have to pay an additional team fee to cover general team expenses (see info on our web-page for more information and prices, or contact the captain on our second team at “firstname.lastname@example.org”).

 Se the description below for a rough estimate of the typical player belonging to each level:

-- Low Intermediate: You have typically played 1-3 years.
+- Intermediate: You have typically played 2-4 years.
 You might have played once in a while in the past, but also more frequently in certain periods.
-Your technique is not that developed, but you are quite good at at making basic groundstrokes (forehands/backhands) consistently, and thus typically manage to keep the ball in play back and forth.
+Your technique is not that developed yet, but you are quite good at at making basic strokes (forehands/backhands) consistently, and typically manage to keep the ball in play back and forth.
 You might also start to develop your net-game (volleys), but typically struggle to make harder shots consistently (like the serve, slice and smash).

-- Intermediate: You have typically played 2-6 years, on a more or less frequent basis (maybe with longer breaks in-between).
+- Advanced: You have typically played 3-7 years, on a more or less frequent basis (maybe with longer breaks in-between).
 Your technique doesn’t suffer any major flaws, and you have typically had help developing it from professional coaches.
 You have no problems at keeping the ball in play back and forth, and you don’t hesitate to execute all the common shots during play.
-You might lack the skills of executing advanced shots successfully (like the lob or drop-shot), and you have typically things to improve further regarding general technique.
-You also typically have much to learn about tactics, high percentage play and shot selections.
+You might lack the skills of executing advanced shots consistently (like the lob or drop-shot), and you have typically things to improve further regarding general technique.
+You quite possibly also have more to learn about tactics, high percentage play, and shot selections.

 Different Practice Sessions